 Practice Areas

-Bruce has also been an adjunct professor of law at New York University School of Law, where he taught an advanced course in “Life Sciences and Patent Law.”
+Bruce is also an adjunct professor of law at New York University School of Law, where he teaches an advanced course in “Life Sciences and Patent Law.”

 Personal